 Other Topics on tools

-A a2dCanvasDocument can contain a hierarchy of objects.
-Being several objects a part of a drawing, and the total drawing the top of the document.
-Each view on the document, can display a different object in the hierarchy.
+A a2dDrawing can contain a hierarchy of objects.
+Being several objects a part of a drawing, and the total drawing has a root in the top of the drawing.
+Each view on the drawing, can display a different object in the hierarchy.
 When one changes in one view a lower hierarchy object, it will automatically lead to an update of the other views.
 Even if a view displays the total drawing, the change in a subdrawing, will directly be shown in that view too.
-Tools to edit views, are directly connected to a a2dCanvasView, so tools work on a certain document and a certain level in that document, as it is set on the view.
-The tool its controller a2dStToolContr is set to a a2dCanvasView, and the tools in the controller its tool stack, receive events from the view.
+Tools to edit views, are directly connected to a a2dDrawingPart, so tools work on a certain drawing and a certain level in that drawing, as it is set on the view.
+The tool its controller a2dStToolContr is set to a a2dDrawingPart, and the tools in the controller its tool stack, receive events from the view.
 A tool controller is always used for one view, other views will have there own controller.
 If one view has several tools on its stack, and lets say is currently busy editing an object, clearly one can not use this controller for a second view at the same time.
-In general each view (same or different document), will all have its own toolcontroller set to it.
-Reuse of a toolcontroller on a different document ( with or without its view )is possible, but that requires stopping all tools, and resetting the toolcontroller.
+In general each view (same or different drawing), will all have its own toolcontroller set to it.
+Reuse of a toolcontroller on a different drawing ( with or without its view )is possible, but that requires stopping all tools, and resetting the toolcontroller.
 It is better to just have a controller per view.

-The normal case is that each document that is opened or created will standard open one or more views on that document.
+The case is that each document that is opened or created will standard open one or more a2dDrawingParts on the drawings in the document.
+In the document view framework, a a2dCanvasDocument has a2dCanvasView's, and a2dCanvasView is where the connection is made to a2dDrawingPart and a2dDrawing.
 The application its a2dViewConnector derived class will take care of connecting the new views into its (new) windows or frame.

-Sometimes you maybe want to re-use a view plus its controller for all documents.
-When a document is closed, the document will sent proper events to disconnect its views.
+Sometimes you maybe want to re-use a view plus its controller for all drawings.
+When a drawing is closed, the drawing will sent proper events to disconnect its views.
 And a view connector will receive a pre add document event.
 The connector will close the current document, this generated the disconnect view event.
 And that is the moment to connect the new document to the just disconnected view of the old document.

 How tools communicate